totaltrash/phoenix_vue/README.md

   - [x] Embed the SPA in a normal Phoenix template
   - [x] Use Phoenix to provide authentication to the SPA (using a modified version of phx_gen_auth)
-  - [ ] Connect the SPA to the Phoenix app using a web socket
+  - [x] Connect the SPA to the Phoenix app using a web socket
-  - [ ] Decide on what mechanism to exchange data between the two apps (probably graphql, over the socket)
+  - [x] Decide on what mechanism to exchange data between the two sides (went with graphql, over the socket
-  - [ ] Use Ash (and if I use Graphql, AshGraphql) to provide the API from the Phoenix side
+  - [x] Use Ash + AshGraphql to provide the API from the Phoenix side
+  - [ ] Protect the socket (using token authentication similar to the example in the Phoenix.Channels guide, but need to test)
   - [x] Use Pinia
-  - [ ] Explore auto generating Pinia stores based on the Ash resources
+  - [ ] Explore auto generating Pinia stores based on the Ash resources (probably no need as will be using the urql client directly, instead of hiding everything behind a store).
   - [x] Use Tailwind, Heroicons, HeadlessUI on the client

+## To Do

+Production build (of client)

+Push to a production environment and check out how stable.

+Review how I'm securing the socket (see handle_init in GraphqlSocket).
+Needs tests.

+More client components (buttons, modals etc)

+Full course crud example (with mutations)

+Play with pushing messages from the server to the client (notifications or toasts etc)

+Would like to explore an Ash client side api that emulates the Ash api, which can connect over a socket to call the Ash api.
+Haven't thought this through too much but, would be nice to replace Graphql as a data exchanger with something more Ash like

+    const courses = ash.read("MyApp.Accounts", "MyApp.Accounts.Course", "read")

+I'm currently sticking stuff like the user token and logout url into JS vars (see client/index.html.heex), and reading those in main.js (using the token to pass into the graphql client, not doing anything with the logout path yet).
+But, would be good to store this stuff in a pinia store (probably no need with the user token?).
+I'm sure there will be other stuff to pass from phoenix to js too.

+Find some way to get the socket address from the router helper... doesn't look possible?
+Or provide the url as an environment variable.
+See client/index.html.heex

+We're assigning the user to the absinthe context (GraphqlSocket.handle_init), but not yet using it. gotta test this when we get to authorization on the Ash side of stuff

 ## Reading